chenliseu/Data-Science---AI-ML-Practice/README.md

 # Data-Science---AI-ML-Practice
-The AI/ML prediction practice projects is based on course work from Pierian Data: https://www.pieriandata.com/.
+The AI/ML prediction practice projects is based on course works.
 It covers the following algorithoms.

 # Linear Regression
 Predict USA Housing Price